Pinterest Tips for Bloggers - 2025.

 7. A Minimum 2-Day Interval Before Re-Pinning A Pin

-Another of the key Pinterest tips for 2024 is if you must re-pin, then do so at intervals of at least two days apart.
+When it comes to Pinterest tips for bloggers, this is one that I repeatedly share with bloggers.
+If you must re-pin, do so at intervals of at least two days apart.
 Ideally 3 to 7 days apart.

 Once again, to avoid spamming, Pinterest is recommending a minimum of two days before re-pinning a pin.